Comparing Save Foods (SVFD) & Its Competitors

-Save Foods (NASDAQ:SVFD – Get Rating) is one of 25 publicly-traded companies in the “Agricultural chemicals” industry, but how does it weigh in compared to its peers?
-We will compare Save Foods to similar companies based on the strength of its analyst recommendations, dividends, earnings, valuation, institutional ownership, profitability and risk.
+Save Foods (NASDAQ:SVFD – Get Rating) is one of 25 public companies in the “Agricultural chemicals” industry, but how does it compare to its competitors?
+We will compare Save Foods to similar companies based on the strength of its institutional ownership, earnings, dividends, risk, valuation, profitability and analyst recommendations.

 Profitability

-This table compares Save Foods and its peers’ net margins, return on equity and return on assets.
+This table compares Save Foods and its competitors’ net margins, return on equity and return on assets.

 |Net Margins